-The dishes, meat-heavy of course, are consistently excellent.
-Spreadable pork fat with rye; roasted discs of blood sausage (Blunzenradl) with bean salad; beef tartare; three kinds of schnitzels; knödels; slow-cooked duck layered with braised red cabbage.
+The dishes, meat-heavy of course, are excellent.
+Spreadable pork fat with rye, roasted discs of blood sausage (Blunzenradl) with bean salad, beef tartare, three kinds of schnitzel, knödels, slow-cooked duck layered with braised red cabbage.
 The wine list is local and well curated, featuring top producers such as Weninger and Uwe Schiefer. €17-23 mains.
-Closed on the weekend!
+Dinner only and closed on the weekend!

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).